MohamedAbd-elrady/alx-system_engineering-devops/README.md

-# This folder will be about shell permissions and i will explane every script
+This repository is about shell tasks